Kashmir resolution is bound to happen: Rajnath Singh

 JAMMU: Indian Defence Minister Rajnath Singh asserted on Saturday that Kashmir issue will be resolved and no power on the earth can stop it.

-Rajnath Singh said Kashmir is in his heart and the government wants it to become not only paradise of India but also tourist paradise of the world.
-The Indian minister earlier paid tributes to the soldiers killed in the 1999 Kargil War at a memorial in Indian Held Kashmir's Dras sector as 20th anniversary of the so-called "Operation Vijay".
+Rajnath Singh said Kashmir is in his heart and the government wants it to become not only paradise of India but tourist paradise of the world.
+The Indian minister earlier paid tributes to the soldiers killed in the 1999 Kargil War at a memorial in Indian Held Kashmir’s Dras sector as 20th anniversary of the so-called ‘Operation Vijay’.

 “Kashmir ki samasya ka hal ho key raheyga, duniya ki koi taqat nahi rook shakti hai (Resolution of Kashmir issue is bound to happen and no power on earth can stop it),” he said.